A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 \subsubsection{Dataset}

-Our calculations employ a compilation of data from different sources, which we list in the footnotes to Table A of the Appendix (in which BM stands for Barrett Moment).
+Our calculations employ a compilation of data from different sources, which we list in the footnotes of the tables in Appendix \ref{sec:long_table}.
 When there are different sources for data on an isotope, we use the data from the compilation listing the largest number of isotopes.